LAKE ERIE ALLIANCE FOR DEMOCRACY (LEAD) DISBANDS

 - Protest at Jamestown’s The Post-Journal About 50 people weathered cold and high winds to take a stand outside The Post-Journal, protesting what they say is bigotry and bias in that publication.
 Photos, radio interview, background and more at this link.

 - Same-sex Erie County couple attempts to get marriage license at county courthouse

 - Background on UPMC actions.
 Column from President of SEIU “A City Unites to Demand Better from its Largest Employer” also the Make It Our UPMC website offers background and updates.
 Pittsburgh’s largest employer Pittsburgh’s Largest Employer Draws Hundreds Of Protesters Over ‘Poverty’ Wages

 - Erie chapter of NORML meeting monthly at Whole Foods Co-op.

 NEWS & VARIOUS

 This & That is published now and then for the Erie area progressive community.
 Always good to double-check dates and times.
 Event submissions should have “T&T” in subject line, send to firstname.lastname@example.org .
 If you don’t want to receive this please reply with “Unsubscribe” in subject line.
-Also posted to http://occupyerie.net and www.erielead.org To UNSUBSCRIBE TO EMAILING: Reply And put “UNSUBSCRIBE” in subject line.
+Also posted to http://occupyerie.net LEAD website will be taken down in mid-March 2014.
+To UNSUBSCRIBE TO EMAILING: Reply And put “UNSUBSCRIBE” in subject line.